mmistakes/jekyll-theme-basically-basic/_posts/2022-10-15-vision-transformers.md

 1. Down sample the image to 1/4 the original size.
 A 512 x 512 image becomes 128 x 128.
 The self attention computation requirements are much better at this downsampled size.

 2. Use a convolution kernel to create patches that overlap information from neighboring pixels.
-Each pixel in the 128 x 128 downsampled image contains some information about its neighbors because of the convolution kernel's size and stride (more on this later).
+Each pixel in the downsampled image contains some information about its neighbors because of the convolution kernel's size and stride (more on this later).

-The result of these design choices is a vision transformer that has a lower computation footprint (hence, "efficient" self attention) and an architecture that allows for better adaptation to larger image sizes.
+The result of these two design choices are a vision transformer that has a lower computation footprint (hence, "efficient" self attention) and an architecture that allows for better adaptation to larger image sizes.

 ### The Role of Convolutions